NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 And for Sasuke's sharingan transformation:

 - 5BBB(B) has one more hitbox duration frame to better match the animation
-- 4A DEF window starts frame 8 and ends frame 23 (animation ends frame 37+4)
+- 4A DEF from frames 8-35, animation ends frame 52
 - Act4A can be subbed on the first frame only (TODO: Is this same as vanilla?)
 - 8A is grabbable the entire move
 - 5X